Sohyo/IDS_2017/Assignment4/TA feedback/readme.txt

 2.5 [7/15]
 Alignment of columns in table needs to be fixed.
 It is difficult to follow otherwise.
 And how would you select the winner after putting these artists/bands in the questionnaire?
 Some weighted average or normal average?
 More explanation is needed here.

+Bonus 7/10

+Good visualisations created and it is clear you understand the importance of them.
+The only thing missing would be to haved used the visualisation to identify something that wasn’t noticeable before (e.g. a new connection or an artist that connects varying genres).